 instructions

-- In a large sauté pan, add 1 teaspoon ghee over medium heat and let it get hot, about 30 seconds.
-Add onion and sauté for 3-4 minutes until slightly softened, stirring occasionally.
-Add peppers and sauté for another 3 minutes, stirring occasionally.
-Add cauliflower rice and cook for another 4 minutes until soft.
-Turn off heat and stir in shredded chicken, chili powder, and salt an pepper to taste.
+- Make chicken mixture.
+Heat a large skillet over medium heat.
+Add oil and let it get hot.
+Add onion, salt, and pepper and sauté for 3-4 minutes until slightly softened, stirring occasionally.
+Next add peppers and sauté for another 3 minutes, stirring occasionally.
+Add cauliflower rice and cook for another 2-4 minutes until soft (time will depend on if you are using fresh or frozen cauliflower rice.
+Make sure not to overcook the cauliflower rice if using frozen).
+Turn off the heat.

 notes